Camilaf99/Employee-tracker/README.md

 THEN I am prompted to select an employee to update and their new role and this information is updated in the database
 ```
 ##Mock-Up
-The following video shows an example of the application being used from the command line: (link to video)
+The following video shows an example of the application being used from the command line: https://drive.google.com/file/d/1dM_qCMZHIKnIiQR1UsY0YCfnBZqPM3am/view

 ## Instructions
 Design the database schema as shown in the following image: